top of page

 Ferry at Englishtown

 In 2010 I wrote: Don’t take the Englishtown Ferry, you’d be missing good riding.
-However, since I’ve toured with a few of you guys/gals in different weather or have been running late… the ferry does save you 20 minutes.
+However, since I’ve toured with a few of you guys/gals in different weather or have been running late… the ferry does save you 5-20 minutes.
 If it is sunny, and you have lots of time, I suggest skipping the ferry.
 If you are going to go on the ferry, here is what to expect…

 The ferry is on a cable that stretches about 500′ across the channel.
 If you just miss the ferry when you arrive, it will be back and forth in about 12 minutes (a smoke and a pee).
 There is a small building there with washrooms.
-You still save time even if you just miss the boat.
+You still save a little time even if you just miss the boat.

 englishtown ferry 01.jpg